Mat-foucher/Tropical2020/README.md

 ### Edges <a name="edges"></a>

 The edges are similar to the vertices, as you may have already guessed.
-For edge objects, each edge has a name in their definition, much like the vertices.
-The edge object also includes a `float` parameter called length (non-negative, of course), and inputs for TWO vertices.
+To initialize an `edge`, provide a `string` name, a `Monoid.Element`, a source `vertex`, and a target `vertex`.

-NOTE: For "self - edges" on the curve, you can input the same vertex for both positions.
+For self-edges on the curve, you can input the same vertex for both positions.

-To create an edge, one writes something like the following:
+For example, suppose `alpha` is some monoid element and `v1` and `v2` are vertices.
+Then an edge of length `alpha` from `v1` to `v2` can be initialized as follows:

     e1 = edge("e1", 1.0, v1, v2)

-This is an edge with name `"e1"` or edge one, and `e1` has length 1.0 and goes from vertex `v1` to vertex `v2` (assuming these vertices were previously defined).
-Included in the class definition of edge(), there are a few functions that do what you'd pretty much expect like in vertices, such as getting the length (`length()`), setting the length (`length(length_)`) and lastly returning the vertices.
-Since this is python 3, we have access to the `set()` object, an unindexed list.
-When the function `vertices()` in `edge` is called, this will return a set with two elements: the vertices that the edge connects.
+The `edge` class also has the following members:

+- `length`: The length of the edge.
+- `vertices`: A set containing the vertices that the edge connects.

 ### Legs <a name="legs"></a>
 The leg object is much like edge, except for the fact that the leg object can only be assigned a singe vertex that it is connected to.